International Programmes 2024/2025

 • At least 80 points in an Internet-based TOEFL (Test of English as a Foreign Language)

-The language test certificate should be no more than two years old at the time of application.
+The language test certificate should be no more than three years old at the time of application.
+Exempted from the requirement to provide proof of language proficiency are students whose first language is English.

 Application deadline